cdk-patterns/serverless/the-media-live-stream/typescript/README.md

 This pattern uses assets, so you must run `cdk bootstrap account/region` before run the other commands.

-Due to this CDK Pattern deploy a website with output values, it was split in 2 stacks.
+Due to this pattern creating the media package and then using the streaming url on a demo webpage, it was split into two stacks.
 This does not affect the deployment command however and you can still just do:

 ```bash
 npm run deploy